elrevert/Aurora/README.md

 ### General Usage

 - See the [Wiki](https://github.com/elrevert/Aurora/wiki/User-Guide) for a comprehensive user guide.
-- Be aware that whenever you install a new plugin, you will need to run a new scan in KVR Studio Manager (if installed) for Aurora to sync the data for the new plugin correctly.
+- Be aware that whenever you install a new plugin, you will need to run a new scan in KVR Studio Manager (if installed) for Aurora to sync the KVR-related data for the new plugin correctly.
 <br>

 # More Info